suhail22a/HealthHaven/README.md

 # Doctor Appointment Booking System

-This website was created as a college project for the Database Management System subject during MCA 1st Semester.
+This website was created as a appointment booking system.

 ## Features